Home/Advice/Chemical toilet disposal

 Best stocked country in Europe.
 Fritz Berger, Obelink and Camping Wagner are all easy to find with the full range.
 Even small petrol stations on motorhome routes often have a token supply.

 Patchier.
 Decathlon and El Corte Ingles in Spain are the reliable bets.
-In Portugal, head for a specialist (Caravanas Espirito Santo and similar).
+In Portugal, head for a specialist.
 Stock up before heading inland.

 Italy